 - “On-Card” Autograph cards are slightly more collectible than sticker autograph cards.

 - The cards listed in Beckett magazine with the RC right next to them are slightly more collectible than the paralells you see listed after the base set.
 (Doesn’t mean they are more valuable-just slightly more collectible)

 - Understand that cards/players will go up and down in popularity and value.
 Lots of rookies come out hot, then even if they have a great career-they may not be all that popular.
 A truly great player should go up near the end of his career if his cards were not collected all that much early in his career.

 - SELL YOUR CARDS-Don’t think that every card/player is going to be worth something in the future.
 Not every player that has a great rookie year is a HOF.
 Very few players become legends-many are hot for a season or two then they cool.
 TRY AND SELL YOUR CARDS WHEN THE PLAYER IS HOT-

-> Shaun Alexander and Ben Roethlisberger would be two good examples of players that would have been good to sell during the Super Bowl-their cards have dipped, even though the Beckett doesn't have the down arrows. -DON'T GO TO HOBBY SHOPS TO SELL YOUR CARDS-IF ITS A HOT PLAYER/CARD-YOU WILL GET MORE MONEY ON eBay! (we own a hobby store-we need to resell the card-we would give you %50-%75 the price the card goes on eBay no matter what the player is-so you might as well become the dealer and sell it on eBay)
+Shaun Alexander and Matt Hasselbeck would be two good examples of players that would have been good to sell during the Super Bowl-their cards have dipped. -DON’T GO TO HOBBY SHOPS TO SELL YOUR CARDS-IF ITS A HOT PLAYER/CARD-YOU WILL GET MORE MONEY ON eBay! (we own a hobby store-we need to resell the card-we would give you %50-%75 the price the card goes on eBay no matter what the player is-so you might as well become the dealer and sell it on eBay)

-> GOOD LUCK-Just a few tips we have-Hope they help.
+GOOD LUCK-Just a few tips we have-Hope they help.